ShivaKumar8037/US-GDP-Forecasting-ARIMA/README.md

 ## Conclusion
 While the ARIMA model provided good forecasts for the years 2011 to 2022, it's not recommended to solely rely on this model for forecasting GDP indefinitely.
 The computation of macroeconomic factors, such as GDP, is challenging, and researchers might use other advanced models for better accuracy.

-## How to run
-- Must have a Matlab License. 🥲
-- Ensure you have the required libraries installed.
-- Download the `GDP.csv` dataset.
-- Run the provided scripts.